-Crispy Roasted Cauliflower is a quick side dish that is versatile enough to stand alone or be used as a topping in pastas, salads or on pizzas.
+Crispy Roasted Cauliflower is a quick side dish that is versatile enough to stand alone or be used as a topping in pasta, salads or on pizzas.

 Crispy Roasted Cauliflower is a quick side dish most people never think of making.
-More tender and milder than roasted broccoli, crispy roasted cauliflower are amazing roasted simply or with a few ingredients added in.
+More tender and milder than roasted broccoli, roasted cauliflower is amazing baked simply or with a few ingredients added in.

 I first started experimenting with roasting cauliflower about five years ago for a client.
 They had very restricted diets and needed a constant stream of unique chicken breast dinners.
 I started with this recipe and it was such a hit that soon I was getting requests for more and more meals to have roasted cauliflower.

 - Sprinkle some grated Parmesan Cheese on top with the olive oil, salt, and pepper.
 You want to use the kind that comes in a shaker.
 Sprinkle a generous amount in, maybe a couple of tablespoons.

 - Add a tablespoon of balsamic vinegar to the oil mixture.